cartdeco/earth-wall-map/README.md

-20/03/2024 - Changed spelling of Tubuai to Tubuaʻi, French Polynesia (Island) 20/03/2024 - Changed spelling of Raivavae to Ra‘ivāvae, French Polynesia (Island) 20/03/2024 - Changed spelling of Moorea to Moʻorea, French Polynesia (Island)
+20/03/2024 - Changed spelling of Tubuai to Tubuaʻi, French Polynesia (Island) 20/03/2024 - Changed spelling of Raivavae to Ra‘ivāvae, French Polynesia (Island) 20/03/2024 - Changed spelling of Moorea to Moʻorea, French Polynesia (Island) 07/10/2024 - Changed sovereignty of Chagos Archipelago (Oil Islands) to Mauritius.
+Diego Garcia to remain a British Indian Ocean Territory.